-The Politics of Good and Evil will provide you with the opportunity to fulfill one of your graduation requirements:
+The Politics of Good and Evil is a year-long academic program that will provide you with the opportunity to fulfill two graduation requirements:

 Engaging Politics Beyond the Classroom